 A full restoration of the park was undertaken during 2004/05 with funding from many sources including the Heritage Lottery Fund, Cheshire East Council ( formerley Congleton Borough Council), Congleton Town Council, the Millenniumn Committe, local trusts and many others.
 The park restoration could not have occured without the support of all and we continue to thank everyone for their continued hard work.

-We are having two volunteer days to generally clean the park and various items of furniture and equipment, litter pick etc.
+We are have regular volunteer days to generally clean the park and various items of furniture and equipment, litter pick etc.

 We would be extremely grateful for any help you can give to keep your park in tip top condition.
-We start at 10.00am both days, so please let us know if you can help, and for how long; if you could give us an hour that would be much appreciated, longer is even better!
+We start at 10.00am, so please let us know if you can help, and for how long; if you could give us an hour that would be much appreciated, longer is even better!